CBEP-SoCB/FOCB_OA_sum/Data/PyCO2SYS_Calc/DATA_NOTES.md

 (unmeasured) pH on the Total Scale.

-This is an emerging area of scientific practice, and if we were to redo these analyses today, we might make different choices.  the pH - pCO2~2~ pair on which the FOCB carbonate equilibria were calculated does not perform all that well.
+This is an emerging area of scientific practice, and if we were to redo these analyses today, we might make different choices.
+The pH - pCO~2~ pair on which the FOCB carbonate equilibria were calculated does not perform all that well.
 Estimating pH this way may have introduced more error into our calculations than would have been added using a (technically incorrect, but simple) linear